-It’s always great to have command line parameters which can give us a lot of great features like silent installation, etc. In this article, I will list out some command line parameters that would help us in doing great things while installing Adobe Reader.
+It’s always great to have command line parameters that can give us a lot of great features like silent installation, etc. In this article, I will list out some command line parameters that would help us in doing great things while installing Adobe Reader.

-Command Line Parameter
+Adobe Reader Command Line Parameters

 - /n Start a separate instance of Acrobat or Adobe Reader, even if one is currently open.

 - /o Suppress the open file dialog box.